rhitajyotim411/Image-Caption-Generation-in-Bengali/README.md

 ## Notes
 - Ensure that the saved weights are correctly placed in the `ImgCap` package as they are crucial for the model's functionality.
 - The IP address displayed in the console is dynamic and will change every time the Flask server is restarted.
-Make sure to update the IP address in app accordingly.
+Make sure to update the IP address in the app accordingly.
 - This API is intended for local use only.